DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/Oview_TrainingObjectives.md

 * Navigate **file storage systems** on DesignSafe, including data staging, transfer, and archival strategies.
 * Interact with different computational environments — from terminal-based CLI to Jupyter notebooks and batch script submissions — and know when to use each.

-[Click here](https://youtu.be/hexvyWy6G20?si=bo-n58AZ3loR0VuF) to access to the recording of the webinar I presented to introduce this training document.

 ---